Skip to main content

 • “That said, certain parts of the game feel slow and tedious, and it can drag at times, leaving you a bit bored.”

-• “But there is just so much choice taken away from the player in terms of actions and approaches and level design for so many chapters of the game too, and then to put the rancid cherry on the faecal sundae, virtually every chapter grinds to a halt for a tooth-grindingly frustrating, game-flow destroying duel.”
+• “But there is just so much choice taken away from the player in terms of actions and approaches and level design, and then to put the rancid cherry on the faecal sundae, virtually every chapter grinds to a halt for a tooth-grindingly frustrating, game-flow destroying duel.”

 • “Gameplay is repetitive and boring, and the showdowns that conclude every level feel exactly the same, each as broken and tedious as the last.”